teresa930206/In-App_Purchase_Predictive/README.md

 ***Overview of Dataset***
 >- The project trained ensemble models using 2M data entries from the "2017~2020 Google Play Store Applications" dataset by majority voting method and compared metrics with individual models to aid investors in decision-making.
->- We are using the "Google Play Store Applications" dataset collected in June 2021 in our final project.
+>- I used the "Google Play Store Applications" dataset collected in June 2021 in our final project.
 The initial dataset had 2,312,944 entries and 24 features.

 ***Data Dictionary***

 <img src="graphs/datadictionary.png" alt="Graph" width="500">

-After reviewing the features of the initial dataset, we are curious about the availability and transparency of “In-App Purchases” and see the role it plays in shaping user preferences, app strategies, and the overall competitiveness and success of mobile applications in the market.
+After reviewing the features of the initial dataset, I am curious about the availability and transparency of “In-App Purchases” and see the role it plays in shaping user preferences, app strategies, and the overall competitiveness and success of mobile applications in the market.
 >***Use Cases:***
 >- Role: Software Investor
 >- Goal: Assists investors in identifying and leveraging the features of mobile apps that maximize their benefits.